wash-n-dash/wash-n-dash.github.io/index.md

 <h2>Installation</h2>
-Explains how to download, install, and (if necessary) deploy the system.
+Coming Soon -Explains how to download, install, and (if necessary) deploy the system.

 <h2>Application Design</h2>
-Explains how the system was designed.
-See the BowFolios system for details.
+Coming Soon -Explains how the system was designed.

 <h2>Development History</h2>